DUTIR-BioNLP/PhenoTagger-Updates/README.md

 ## Data and model preparation
 <a name="preparation"></a>

-1. To run this code, you need to first download [the model file](https://ftp.ncbi.nlm.nih.gov/pub/lu/PhenoTagger/models_v1.1.zip) ( it includes the files for three trained models for HPO concept recognition, i.e., CNN, Bioformer, and BioBERT ), then unzip and put the model folder into the Phenotagger folder.
+1. To run this code, you need to create a model folder named "models_v1.2" in the PhenoTagger folder, then download the model files ( four trained models for HPO concept recognition are released, i.e., CNN, Bioformer, BioBERT, PubMedBERT) into the model folder.

+	- First download original files of the pre-trained language models (PLMs): [Bioformer](https://huggingface.co/bioformers/bioformer-8L/), [BioBERT](https://huggingface.co/dmis-lab/biobert-base-cased-v1.2), [PubMedBERT](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext)
+	- Then download the fine-tuned model files for HPO in [Here](https://huggingface.co/lingbionlp/PhenoTagger_v1.2/)

 2. The corpora used in the experiments are provided in */data/corpus.zip*.
 Please unzip the file, if you need to use them.

 ## Tagging free text with PhenoTagger